The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Results

 \subsection{Redshift and mass dependence}

-Intrinsic alignment correlations are known to be mass-dependent, with higher mass halos being subject to stronger alignment in line with a power-law scaling with stellar mass (or luminosity).
+Intrinsic alignment correlations are known to be mass-dependent, with higher mass halos being subject to stronger alignment in line with a power-law scaling with stellar mass (or luminosity) \citep{Singh2015,vanUitert17,Piras2018}.
 Although not very well-constrained currently, the redshift dependence of the alignment signal is another observable which could, in the future, allow for a distinction between different alignment or dark matter models.
 We explore both scalings in this section.
 To mitigate possible differences in the alignment signal due to selection effects in the sample of central galaxies, we restrict here to the 4800 most massive halos in the simulations.
 (This choice corresponds to the minimum number of centrals of all redshift and dark matter models.)

 We investigate the mass dependence of the alignment signal in Figure \ref{fig:IA_mass}.
-We split the sample of halos into three mass bins: $13.5<\log(M/M_\odot)<14.0$; $14.0<\log(M/M_\odot)<14.5$ and $14.5<\log(M/M_\odot)<15.0$ (left to right panels).
-We integrate over all four redshifts slices and show the absolute signal in the top panels of Figure \ref{fig:IA_mass} and the signal relative to CDM in the bottom panels.
-We find that the alignment correlation increases with halo mass, and that the relative suppression due to the interacting dark matter models also increases with mass, from $\sim20\%$ for vdSIDM in the lowest mass bin to $\sim50\%$ in the highest mass bin.
+We split the sample of halos into three mass bins: $13.5<\log(M/M_\odot)<14.0$; $14.0<\log(M/M_\odot)<14.5$ and $14.5<\log(M/M_\odot)<15.0$ (left to right panels) for $z=0$ and show the absolute signal in the top panels of Figure \ref{fig:IA_mass} and the signal relative to CDM in the bottom panels.
+We find that the alignment correlation increases with halo mass, and that the mean relative suppression inside $1$Mpc/h due to the interacting dark matter models also increases with mass, from $w_{\rm SIDM1}/w_{\rm CDM}=0.85\pm0.03$ in the lowest mass bin to $w_{\rm SIDM1}/w_{\rm CDM}=0.59\pm0.03$ in the highest mass bin.
 However, the highest mass bins suffers from larger variance due to the low number of clusters.

 Figure \ref{fig:IA_redshift} shows the alignment signal for the four redshift bins studied.
 We separately analyse each of the five dark matter models (each panel), with the top panel of each showing the absolute signal and the bottom panel the signal relative to $z=0$.
 In each case we show increasing redshift with darker colours for the four redshifts $z=\{0.,0.125, 0.250, 0.375\}$.
 The top panels show that the alignment signal increases towards higher redshift for all models.
 This is in contrast with the clustering signal, shown in Appendix \ref{fig:redshift_clustering}, which increases towards lower redshifts (reflecting the build up of structures).
 This redshift dependence is similar in all models, (and between different levels of AGN heating for the CDM), which motivates us to think that this is a selection effect.
 However, it is over a very small redshift range and will need to be expanded to be explored completely.